codilime/floodgate/README.md

 This project integrates multiple parts of "as-code" experience in Spinnaker, eg. API, Sponnet, Pipeline Templates for a complete GitOps workflow.

+## Features

+- [x] Allows creating configuration of applications, pipeline templates and pipelines as file types:
+  - [x] JSONNET
+  - [x] JSON
+  - [x] YAML
+- [x] Updates only the parts of Spinnaker configuration that have actually changed
+- [x] Reports diffs in managed objects
+- [ ] Works with all currently supported versions of Spinnaker
+- [ ] Is well suited to run in a CI system (single binary!)

 ## WIP: How to run

 This project uses the Go module system.